 - 1 Click Monitor. - 2 Select the instance from the list of monitored instances. - 3 Select whether you want to generate the name automatically.
-The default name of a Reporting Service agent is service agent is service name_Report_DB>. - 4 To enable monitoring the Reporting Service, provide: - a the OS relevant credentials under Reporting Service Account, which is the name of the underlined host on which the service runs. - b The username and password allowed to view the service activity and performance counters.
+The default name of a Reporting Service agent is <Instance name><Report_DB>. - 4 To enable monitoring the Reporting Service, provide: - a the OS relevant credentials under Reporting Service Account, which is the name of the underlined host on which the service runs. - b The username and password allowed to view the service activity and performance counters.
 Stored credentials can be used instead of entering the username and password manually. - 5 Click Monitor.